 If the parties involved in the transaction file a voluntary consultation requesting its approval before the Antitrust Court, the procedure may last between eight and 12 months, depending on the complexity of the transaction and of the information provided to the Antitrust Court by the parties.
-The parties may also file a 'recurso de reclamación' against the resolution issued by the Antitrust Court before the Supreme Court.
-Such procedure may take four to six additional months.
+The parties may also file an appeal remedy before the Supreme Court against the resolution issued by the Antitrust Court.
+This procedure may take four to eight additional months.